ferraridavide/ferraridavide.github.io/content/skills.md

 **React and Next.js**
 I already have some experience creating basic React applications and am familiar with its core concepts, including building user interfaces using reusable components.
 However, I am interested in delving deeper into React and Next.js in order to improve the performance of my applications.
 Specifically, I want to explore techniques such as server-side rendering and partial hydration, which can help speed up the loading time of a page, provide a better user experience, and potentially increase SEO for the website.

+**.NET MAUI**
+I am eager to combine what I've learned developing mobile applications with Flutter and my knowledge of XAML gained from writing WPF applications by exploring the capabilities of .NET MAUI.
+I am interested in learning how to use MAUI to create multi-platform mobile applications with a single codebase, using XAML (or MauiReactor/Blazor Bindings) for designing user interfaces.